Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 If the authority raises objections to the application, can the applicant take measures to rectify the application?
 If so, what rules and procedures apply?

 Yes, the Patent and Registration Office will ask the applicant to fix the deficiencies or file a statement within a specified period if the application fails to meet the formal requirements or the Patent and Registration Office raises any objections.
-For example, if objections have been raised due to a risk of confusion with an earlier trademark, a statement might include proof that the applicant has received consent from the earlier trademark’s owner.
-If the applicant fails to respond in due time, the application may be removed from the Patent and Registration Office’s files.
+For example, if objections have been raised due to a likelihood of confusion with an earlier trademark, a statement might include proof that the applicant has received consent from the earlier trademark’s owner.
+If the applicant fails to respond in due time, the application may be rejected, which will be recorded publicly in the Patent and Registration Office’s files.

 Can rejected applications be appealed?
 If so, what procedures apply?

 Yes, a rejected application can be appealed to the Patent and Market Court within two months from the decision.
 The appeal will be sent to and examined by the Patent and Registration Office.
 If the office does not reconsider its decision following such an examination, it will forward the appeal to the Patent and Market Court.
 Patent and Market Court decisions may be appealed to the Patent and Market Court of Appeal.
 Leave to appeal is required.
-Decisions of the Patent and Market Court of Appeal may be appealed to the Supreme Court only if the Patent and Market Court of Appeal grants a right to appeal.
-Leave to appeal is required for the case to be tried by the Supreme Court.
+Decisions of the Patent and Market Court of Appeal may be appealed to the Supreme Court only if the Patent and Market Court of Appeal grants a right to appeal and leave to appeal is granted by the Supreme Court.

 When does a trademark registration formally come into effect?